BrianWill/japanese_vocab/input.md

 - Removing the requirement to speak the target language makes the activity more accessible at lower levels, and for many people it would induce less anxiety.
 - One reason finding a language partner is quite difficult is because it requires that both people are ready to start speaking, something which take several months or more of study.
 In contrast, basic listening is something that learners can try in the first month or even on the first day.
 - Both participants get practice throughout the whole session, not just when the conversation switches to their target language.
 Even when my partner reads my story in Japanese, they are getting English input from me when I give my translation and ask them questions.
 Hopefully then they're less liable to feel impatient while waiting for me to read their story in English.

+## Summary of listening and reading practice advice

 ## Sources of comprehensible input